SAP-archive/cloud-workflow-codejam/exercises/02/readme.md

 (mtaBuildTask) Build of "sample.workflowtiles.mta.trial" completed.
 ```

-You can see that an archive has been generated in a new `mta_archives/` directory.
+You can see that an archive file, with an `mtar` extension, has been generated in a new `mta_archives/` directory.
 This is what is to be deployed in the next step.

 ### 5. Deploy the MTA archive to Cloud Foundry